How to fix P-trap

 Frequently Asked Questions

-It's a good idea to check your P-trap a few times a year, especially if you notice any slow draining or strange smells coming from the sink.
+It's a good idea to inspect and clean your P-trap every 6-12 months, or whenever you notice slow draining or backups.

-Can I use chemical drain cleaners on a clogged P-trap?
+Can I use chemical drain cleaners on a P-trap?

 Connect with certified professionals in your area